CAAI/DeepMRAC/README.md

 The output will be a folder called DeepUTE/DeepDixon/DeepT1 within the DICOM data folder.

 ### Using python function ( with pre-loaded data )
+**NOTE** The data for Dixon (inphase and outphase) and T1 must be preprocessed to isotropic voxel size on a 192x192 matrix.
+See the process_X_dicom.py scripts for details.

 ```python
 from rhscripts.DeepMRAC import predict_DeepUTE, predict_DeepDixon, predict_DeepT1
 pseudoCT_UTE = predict_DeepUTE(ute1,ute2)